 The research concentrated on developing an effective face recognition strategy using low-resolution images.
 The security system using the face of the individuals suffers a lot during the authentication process due to the presence of the low-resolution images and hence, affects the recognition accuracy.
 Therefore, the paper developed a face recognition system using the spherical SVM with multi-kernel function.
-Initially, the low-resolution images are transformed as the high-resolution image using the regression model, which is then subjected to the recognition phase, where the features of both the low and high resolution images are fused together using the fractional-ROA, which is proposed with the integration of the fractional concept in the ROA.
+Initially, the low-resolution images are transformed as the high-resolution image using the regression model, which is then subjected to the recognition phase, where the features of both the low and high resolution images are presented.
+The features from the low and high resolution images are fused together using the fractional-ROA, which is proposed with the integration of the fractional concept in the ROA.
 The effectiveness of the proposed method of face recognition is facilitated using the CVL database, and the analysis is based on the measures, such as FRR, FAR, and accuracy.
 The FRR, FAR, and accuracy of the method is found to be 0.0123, 0.0017, and 0.98, respectively.
 The future dimension of the research is based on any other hybrid optimizations and any other fusion features along with an effective classifier for recognition.